 Friendship was going to be difficult at best.

 He had never wanted a friend more than he wanted her.

 An Excerpt from my award winning Manuscript:

-The corridor was not quite full to capacity, but still it teamed with ladies and gentleman.
+The corridor was not quite full to capacity, but still it teemed with ladies and gentleman.
 It was stuffy and most of these good people were seeking fresh air and refuge from the cramped seating.
 As Nicolette passed a portly man waving himself with his wife’s silk fan, she witnessed him give a nod.
 Not to Nicolette.
 His gaze swept over her head and her heart began to thrum anew.